 Of course, my ignorance isn’t really an excuse… I mean, twenty years ago, my “mobile” phone was a contraption the size of a breadbox, and I’ve certainly caught up in the times there.
 But for whatever reason, I just hadn’t stayed up to date on solar panels, probably because before building my own home I didn’t really have the opportunity to make use of them (renter’s woes).

 Today’s solar panels are remarkably efficient.
 More importantly for those of us who don’t live in sunny California, they do not need direct sunlight to generate electricity.
-Sure, it helps, but even on an overcast day here, they’re still money in the bank.
-Speaking of…
+Sure, it helps, but even on an overcast day here, they are still money in the bank.
+Solar panels can be extremely beneficial for homeowners.
+This is why so many homeowners seem to be investing in them.
+To get some installed, people could always visit https://rooftopsolar.us/san-diego-solar-installation/, for example, to contact an installation company.

 The Benefits of Using Solar Panels